HandeHuang/Robotic-Manipulation-Final-Project---Autonomous-Grasp-from-Point-Cloud/README.md

  ROB 498/599 Intro to Robotic Manipulation final project.

-🦾 Antipodal Grasping with Point Clouds
-This project implements an automated grasping pipeline in a simulated PyBullet environment.
-It uses point cloud data to detect objects, compute antipodal grasps, and control a robot to remove objects from the scene.

 # 🦾 Antipodal Grasping with Point Clouds

 This project implements an automated grasping pipeline in a simulated PyBullet environment.
 It uses point cloud data to detect objects, compute antipodal grasps, and control a robot to remove objects from the scene.